 A drawable line is ideal for sectioning your app for any number of purposes.

 WebViews - are suitable when bringing web links into your apps interface.
 In making this app, we will learn when to use a webview, and how to add one to your app.
 Android Tutorial WebView - how to add one to your android app.

 Splash Screen - Splash screens are shown to your users before the first app page; and as the name suggests, they are usually a matter of seconds; ideal for promoting products, coupons, deals, or just adding your own logo for branding.

 With a timed splash screen you can use any seconds you like; although preferably 1, 2, or 3 seconds.
 In this tutorial we will make an app with a Splash Screen

-Gradient Drawables - Adding style and color to your app's interface (UI) can be done using a variety of methods such as background colors, and android platform themes; which we have learned in our previous tutorials.
+Gradient Drawables - Adding style and color to your app's interface (UI) can be done using a variety of methods such as background colors, and android platform themes; which we learn in Tutorials II.
 Gradient drawables can also be used for this purpose.

 Gradient drawables are used to add more than one color to your app elements such as: buttons, textviews, and layout backgrounds.